menandmice/micetro_docs/guides/user-manual/aws_multi_account.rst

 .. meta::
    :description: How to connect Micetro by Men&Mice to multiple AWS accounts using single credentials
-   :keywords: Micetro credentials, AWS managment console, Micetro by Men&Mice,
+   :keywords: Micetro credentials, AWS management console, Micetro by Men&Mice,

 .. _aws-multi-account: